SideStore/SideStore/README.md

 Netmuxd is a program that replaces Usbmuxd to be able to connect over a VPN reliably.
 It is programmed in the Rust programming language and it is open source.
 You can set Netmuxd to be a hyper link like Netmuxd: [Netmuxd](https://github.com/jkcoxson/netmuxd)

 ### Roxas
-Roxas is Riley Testuts internal framework from AltStore used across many of their iOS projects, developed to simplify a variety of common tasks used in iOS development.
+Roxas is Riley Testut's internal framework from AltStore used across many of their iOS projects, developed to simplify a variety of common tasks used in iOS development.
 For more info, check the [Roxas repo](https://github.com/rileytestut/roxas).

 ## Compilation Instructions
 AltStore and AltServer are both fairly straightforward to compile and run if you're already an iOS or macOS developer.
 To compile AltStore and/or AltServer: